-A Prize Fund of £30,000 will be available at the discretion of the judges, with an overall winner to be awarded the Celia Thomas Prize of £20,000.
+A Prize Fund of GBP £30,000 will be available for award at the discretion of the Judging Panel, the winner of each category will receive £2,000 with an overall winner to be awarded the Celia Thomas Prize who will receive an additional £20,000.
 The Judges reserve the right not to award prizes if in their opinion none of the competitors meets an acceptable design standard nor satisfies the objectives of the competition.

 All submissions will be judged anonymously, via use of the Unique Registration Number [URN] and Declaration of Authorship form issued at the time of Registration.
 The URN should be prominently displayed / incorporated within each element of the design submission.